joeephwild/STACK/docs/prd/epic-details.md

 ---

-### **Story 1.4: Virtual Debit Card Issuance**
+### **Story 1.4: Component-First Development Setup**

-* **As a** new user,
+- **As a** Developer,
-* **I want** a virtual debit card to be instantly issued upon account creation,
-* **so that** I can see the connection between my investments and real-world spending from day one.
+- **I want** to establish a component-first development approach,
+- **so that** all required UI components are built before constructing complete screens.

 **Acceptance Criteria:**

-1. A unique virtual debit card number, CVV, and expiry date are generated and associated with the user's account.
-2. The card is initially in an inactive state with a zero balance.
-3. The card details are securely stored and can be retrieved for display to the authenticated user within the app.
+1. A component library structure is established within the mobile app codebase.
+2. Core UI components are identified and listed based on the design specifications.
+3. A storybook or similar component documentation system is set up.
+4. Development guidelines document the component-first approach, requiring all components to be built and tested before screen assembly.

 ---

 ### **Story 1.5: Onboarding Flow & Free Starter Slice**

-* **As a** new user,
+- **As a** new user,
-* **I want** to go through a simple onboarding flow and receive a "free starter slice" of a pre-determined asset,
+- **I want** to go through a simple onboarding flow and receive a "free starter slice" of a pre-determined asset,
-* **so that** I feel immediately welcomed and can experience ownership without any risk.
+- **so that** I feel immediately welcomed and can experience ownership without any risk.

 **Acceptance Criteria:**